-- Mahapola scholarships.
+- 1. Mahapola scholarships.
 This scheme was started by the Ministry of Trade and Commerce.
 Scholarships are awarded by the said Ministry on the basis of A'level marks, the students district of admission, and family income.
 Medical students are given a monthly minimum of Rs 5000.00 for a period of five years.
 Payments are made through the Peoples Bank, Ragama. - 2.
 Bursaries maximum of Rs 3900.00/4000 per month are awarded to students in need of financial assistance, but are not in receipt of Mahapola scholarships. - 3.
-Kelaniya Medical Students Benefit Fund: The objective of this fund is to provide repayable loans for a maximum of 60 monthly instalments until completion of the final MBBS examination, to medical students who need financial assistance.
-The Fund Committee advertises for applications each year.
-All MBBS students registered in the Faculty of Medicine, University of Kelaniya are entitled to apply. - 4.
 For students who have won Year 5 and Year 8 scholarships in school, but are not in receipt of any other financial assistance, these scholarships can be extended to cover the undergraduate period as well.
-Students who wish to make use of this scheme should inform the AR in writing. - The Major Prasanna Ramanayake Memorial Scholarships: These are awarded once in five years to two first year students in memory of Major Ramanayake who died in action in Jaffna in 1998.
-The first recipients were selected in 1999. - 6.
-The Sri Lankan Doctor's Association in the UK scholarships: 2 scholarships are awarded each year - 7.
-The DJ Wijeratne Foundation Scholarship: This is awarded to a student from the Galle District, with the highest A'level aggregate mark, and entering any Faculty of the University of Kelaniya. - 8.
+Students who wish to make use of this scheme should inform the AR in writing. - 4.
+The Major Prasanna Ramanayake Memorial Scholarships: These are awarded once in five years to two first year students in memory of Major Ramanayake who died in action in Jaffna in 1998.
+The first recipients were selected in 1999. - The DJ Wijeratne Foundation Scholarship: This is awarded to a student from the Galle District, with the highest A'level aggregate mark, and entering any Faculty of the University of Kelaniya. - 6.
 The Vice-Chancellor's Fund: This was set up with the intention of giving students assistance in the event of sudden financial distress.
 A student is entitled to this form of assistance only once during his / her undergraduate period.
 Assistance is given in the form of a loan, on the recommendation of the Senior Student Counsellor, and the Committee of Deans.
 The relevant application forms can be obtained from the Student Welfare Branch of the University.